Menu

 Children will be encouraged to work scientifically by performing simple tests, observing closely and recording data to help answer questions they have devised.

-In the Spring term, we will learn about everyday materials.
+In the Spring term, children learnt about everyday materials.

 Foundation Subjects.